janpsegers/Organ-pipes/README.md

 wind pressure : speaks for itself

-is cylindrical: whether you want sizes for a cylindrical pipe. the design for that is not implemented
+is cylindrical: whether you want sizes for a cylindrical pipe. the design for cylindrical pipes is not implemented

 Foot height: the amount added to the length to accomodate the block.